Reporting

 74% of women do not perceive their assault as a crime at the time, and 22% perceive their assault as something that ‘just happens’.

 Unlike what we learnt on Law and Order SVU, there is generally no time limit for reporting sexual crimes in Australia.
-Of sexual assaults reported between 2014 and 2019, 46.5% were reports of an incident that occurred within that week, while 53% were reports of an incident that occurred over a week ago (ABS, 2021).
+Of sexual assaults reported between 2014 and 2019, the majority were reports of an incident that occurred over a year ago (ABS, 2021).
+As for child sexual abuse, the average time taken to report is 20 years (Royal Commission, 2017).
 However, the sooner you report the better, as police have a greater chance of securing important evidence.

 Find your local police stations here:

-Search by postcode, suburb or Police Region Map to find your local Victoria Police Station.
-Search returns will include contact details of your local police station.
+Search by postcode, suburb or police region map to find your local police station.
+Search returns include contact details of your local police station.

 Reporting Process